 There also live many generations of turtles, some of them really big.
 This all started when I fished 2 small turtles in the small brook nearby and gave them a new home in my fishpond.
 Just as well as years later the life in that brook was killed by an urbanization build higher up in the mountains.

 How to help a wounded Frog

 It is quite some years ago when I went for a stroll in the afternoon.
 Arriving at the pond I saw 2 big snakes disputing a frog between them.
-Each of the snakes had one fang in the frogs back.
-Normally I try not to interfere with nature but this time I did.
-On coming real close the snakes “ran” away and I picked up the wounded frog and took him home.
+Each of the snakes had one fang in the frog’s back.
+Normally I try not to interfere with nature, but this time I did.
+On coming really close, the snakes “ran” away, and I picked up the wounded frog and took him home.

 I put him in my laundry room where there is a big and deep basin which I filled with clay water so it just covered his back.
 He sat in my clinic for 24 hours and then I took him back to his home.

 On my patio, I have a small fishpond and whenever I notice a fish who is behaving funny, like floating on its side, I pick it up and put it in a regular fishbowl with clay water also for 24 hours.

 The clay will have gone through its entire system and like that has a chance to recover.
 I have done this often over the years and the success rate is about 50%.

 The Clay Cure contains complete information on how and when to use clay.
 The value of minerals contained in the many varieties of clay. it also explains about the science and history of ingesting clay.